-- Recommended adhesives: - Use adhesive that meets the performance criteria described in Mirage technical newsletter #33 at www.miragefloors.com in the Guides and Support section. - Trowel recommended by adhesive manufacturer as tooth size is important for ensuring optimal strip adherence to subfloor. - 3M blue adhesive tape or easily removable equivalent. - 100 to 150 lbs (45 to 68 kg) pound roller. - · Adhesive remover wipes for hand and tool cleaning. - · Adhesive cleaner. - Recommended membrane if necessary.
-Refer to technical newsletter #34 in the Guides and Support section at www.miragefloors.com.
+For guidance on recommended adhesives that meets the MIRAGE performance criteria, refer to our Technical Newsletter #33 in the Guides and support section of our website at miragefloors.com.

+- Trowel recommended by adhesive manufacturer as tooth size is important for ensuring optimal strip adherence to subfloor.

+- 100 to 150 lbs (45 to 68 kg) pound roller.

+- Remover towels for hand and tool cleaning.

+- Adhesive cleaner.

+- Recommended membrane if necessary.
+Refer to Technical Newsletter #34 in the Guides and support section at miragefloors.com.
-Notes: Boa-Franc cannot be held responsible for any floor damage resulting from use of inadequate tools or adhesive.

-All the installation material must be at the recommended room temperature prior to the installation \pm 72 °F (\pm 22 °C).
+Note: MIRAGE cannot be held responsible for any floor damage resulting from use of inadequate fasteners or adhesive, differing from those recommended.
+All the installation material must be at the recommended room temperature prior to the installation ± 72 °F (± 22 °C).